CQCL/phir/phir_spec_qasm.md

       }]
     },

-    {"comment": "if(m==2) sub(d, e);  // Conditioned void FF call.
+    {"//": "if(m==2) sub(d, e);  // Conditioned void FF call.
 Void calls are assumed to update a separate classical state running asynchronously/in parallel."}, {
       "block": "if",
       "condition": {"cop": "==", "args": ["m", 2]},